Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 ### 5) Passive voice
 **What it does**: Checks whether the number of sentences containing passive voice exceeds the recommended maximum amount.

-**When applies**: When the text (cleaned with sanitizeText) has more than 50 characters (this is tied to the TextPresenceAssessment), and the assessment is supported in the specific language (the researcher has a research).
+**When applies**: When the (sanitized) text has more than 50 characters (this is tied to the TextPresenceAssessment), and the assessment is supported in the specific language (the researcher has a research).

 **Name in code**: PassiveVoiceAssessment